 Current studies on these topics investigate how preschool-aged children use their real-world knowledge to construct these representations and how they think about information within a non-real context.
 These studies also examine how both children and adults can learn from non-real sources, and under what circumstances they will take information presented in stories and pretend games and apply it to real life?
 How is this learning affected by aspects of the story or game itself, or by aspects of the target educational content, or by characteristics of the individual?
 Discovering more about how children create and interpret stories can help to shape more effective early childhood curricula and educational media.

 This project also has connects to my work on the development of imagination, since both rely on the capacity to make suppositions and to represent possibilities that may not reflect how things really work.
 Future projects will use stories to teach scientific concepts, taking advantage of the underlying commonalities between imagination and science in order to start children on the path of scientific literacy.

 Public Understanding of Science

 I also investigate adults’ knowledge of science and the ways in which a lack of scientific understanding can lead to poor judgments.
 One major project in this area asks whether adults find certain types of scientific explanations easier to understand or more intuitive than others.
 My first study of this question used explanations for psychological phenomena as a test case.
 In this study, people judged explanations of psychological phenomena as more satisfying when these explanations contained neuroscience information, even though this information was entirely irrelevant to the logic of the explanation.
-Follow-up studies, currently in progress, are examining the reasons for this effect and broadening the investigation to include other special sciences.
+Follow-up studies found that the same effect occurs across scientific disciplines, and even for science experts outside of their domain of expertise.

 A second project on this topic investigates adults’ acceptance of publicly controversial scientific topics, particularly evolutionary theory.
 Many people resist accepting evolutionary theory as the correct explanation for the origins and diversity of life on Earth, especially in the US.
 My studies aim to discover what people understand about this theory, the reasons why they fail to accept it, and the connections between (lack of) understanding and (lack of) acceptance.